 Several companies freeze operations as severe weather disrupts parts of US

-Several companies, including FedEx Corp and General Motors Co, have taken a hit from bone-chilling weather that has gripped parts of the United States, causing power outages and gas shortages.

-REUTERS: Several companies, including FedEx Corp and General Motors Co, have taken a hit from bone-chilling weather that has gripped parts of the United States, causing power outages and gas shortages.
+WASHINGTON: Several companies, including FedEx and General Motors, have taken a hit from bone-chilling weather that has gripped parts of the United States, causing power outages and gas shortages.

-A rare deep freeze sweeping southern U.S. states reached the northern part of neighboring Mexico over the three-day Presidents Day holiday weekend, leaving millions without power and sending oil prices to near 13-month highs.
+A rare deep freeze sweeping southern US states reached the northern part of neighbouring Mexico over the three-day Presidents Day holiday weekend, leaving millions without power and sending oil prices to near 13-month highs.

 Package delivery company FedEx Corp said on Tuesday that the severe weather was affecting its ability to pick up and deliver packages in certain cities.